-Because SAMe is recommended to be taken 3 times a day, the cost can top $100 a month.
+Because SAMe is usually taken up to three times a day, the cost can top $100 a month.

-Side effects from SAMe are rare, and if they do occur, they are usually mild.
+Side effects from the arthritis supplement are rare, and if they do occur, they are usually mild.
 Possible side effects include upset stomach, nausea, irritability and anxiety.

-Despite the 2016 meta-analysis involving depression, the use of SAMe and a prescription antidepressant is not typically recommended.
-The 2 together could cause serotonin syndrome – in which high levels of serotonin accumulate in a patient’s body.
+Despite the 2017 review article and the 2016 meta-analysis involving depression, the use of SAMe and a prescription antidepressant is not recommended.
+The two together could cause serotonin syndrome – in which high levels of serotonin accumulate in a person’s body.
 Even taking St. John’s wort and SAMe could cause serotonin syndrome.

 It also should be avoided for people with bipolar disorder or Parkinson’s disease.

 Osteoarthritis typically develops as people age, and it tends to be more common in women.
 It also is more likely to develop in people who are obese, because the extra weight causes pressure on the joints.

 Your occupation also can influence osteoarthritis, as repetitive motion can put wear and tear on certain joints.

 If you think you might have osteoarthritis, your primary care physician can do a workup and will likely ask about your family history, as some people can inherit a tendency to develop osteoarthritis, says Tanya Gold, MD, a holistic family medicine practitioner in Tampa.